You may also be interested in

 Professor Martin Woodhead is Associate Research Director of Young Lives.
 His multi-disciplinary background encompasses theoretical and empirical research in early childhood development, education and care, as well as child labour and children’s rights, with a strong emphasis on policy focussed, international research.

 He joined the Young Lives team in 2005 and has contributed to the development of our child-focussed survey methods, qualitative research, early childhood and school based research.

 Martin is Emeritus Professor of Childhood Studies at The Open University, where he was based from 1977-2013 and pioneered interdisciplinary teaching in Childhood and Youth Studies.
 He was Special Advisor to the UN Committee on the Rights of the Child, in preparation of General Comment 7: Implementing Child Rights in Early Childhood (2005) and led on the preparation of the UN Secretary General's Status of the UNCRC report of August 2010 to General Assembly 65.

-Martin is also Vice-Chair of UNICEF UK's Board of Trustees, and Chair of the Open Society Foundations' Early Child Program Advisory Board.
+Martin has previously held the roles of Vice-Chair of UNICEF UK's Board of Trustees, and Chair of the Open Society Foundations' Early Child Program Advisory Board.